TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 *   use any manual process to monitor or copy any of the material on the Website or for any other unauthorized purpose without our prior written consent.
 *   use any information obtained from or through the Website to block or interfere with the display of any advertising on the Website, or for the purpose of implementing, modifying or updating any software or filter lists that block or interfere with the display of any advertising on the Website.
 *   use any device, bots, scripts, software or routine that interferes with the proper working of the Website or that shortcut or alter Website functions to run or appear in ways that are not intended by Website design.
-*   introduce or upload any viruses, Trojan horses, worms, logic bombs, time bombs, cancelbots, corrupted files or any other similar software, program or material which is malicious or technologically harmful or that that may damage the operation of another's property or of the Website or our services.
+*   introduce or upload any viruses, Trojan horses, worms, logic bombs, time bombs, cancelbots, corrupted files or any other similar software, program or material which is malicious or technologically harmful or that that may damage the operation of another\\'s property or of the Website or our services.
 *   attempt to gain unauthorized access to, interfere with, damage or disrupt any parts of the Website, the server on which the Website is stored, or any server, computer or database connected to the Website.
 *   remove any copyright or other proprietary notices from our Website or any of the materials contained therein.
-*   attack the Website via a denial-of-service attack or a distributed denial-of-service attack;
+*   attack the Website via a denial-of-service attack or a distributed denial-of-service attack.
 *   otherwise attempt to interfere with the proper working of the Website.

 Monitoring and Enforcement.
 Termination